lucasskoff/BabysitterKata/README.md

 > mvn test

 Inside the code directory containing the pom.xml file.
 Maven was set up on a windows machine following this tutorial: https://docs.wso2.com/display/IS323/Installing+Apache+Maven+on+Windows
+On Windows it is important to have the JAVA_HOME and M2_HOME environment variables set up in order to run mvn through the command line.
-Thank you and have a wonderful day. :)
+Details on setting up the JAVA_HOME variable: http://roufid.com/no-compiler-is-provided-in-this-environment/ Thank you and have a wonderful day. :)
 # Original Requirements: